reinrl/port_organization_comparison/README.md

 # Compare Organizations

-This repository can be used to retrieve the configuration data for a given [Port](getport.io) organization, as well as comparing that configuration data between organizations (such as when confirmed successful migration from one organization/environment to another).
+This repository can be used to retrieve the configuration data for a given [Port](getport.io) organization, as well as comparing that configuration data to another organization (such as when confirming successful migration from one organization/environment to another).

 ## Getting Started